Denali - 2011

 click to enlarge

-We stayed in 3 and 4 person Mountain Hardwear Trango tents.
+We stayed in 3 and 4 person Mountain Hardwear Trango tents. it was extremely crowded when we had 4 people in the tent.
 The food was cooked by the guides in the cook/dining tent dug into the snow.
 They used white gas and MSR XGK-EX stoves.

 Everyone moved in roped teams using chest harnesses, prussics for belaying and a jumar on the headwall.